dmitri-blinov/commons-jexl/README.md

 + Operator `new` supports initialized map creation syntax `new LinkedHashMap {'abc' : 1, 'def' : 2}`

-+ Foreach statement may also define additional `counter` variable `for (var i,x : list)` along with the current loop value variable
++ Foreach statement may also define additional `counter` variable `for (var counter,x : list)` along with the current loop value variable

 + Immutable list `#[1,2,3]` literal constructs can be used